NicoloMoretti/barracks/docs/scripting-guide.md

   Of course it's up to you if and when you wanna nest them.

   > [!TIP]
   > The parameter '0' for FactIDs that do not need any FactParameter is no longer needed.
-Just mentioning it if you noticed something weird.
+Just mentioning it if you noticed something missing.

 ## Functions